Liareth/snazzy-bot-guide/README.md

 ## Step 2: Generate the images

 It's time to generate your images by using `/img generate`.
 I recommend choosing a *gen-style* which helps to guide the AI towards a particular style or genre.
-It does not always improve the image, but it will help to produce stylistically consistent images.
+It doesn't always improve the image, but it may help to produce stylistically consistent images.

 **Example**: `/img generate prompt: female elven monk, black clothing, strong, assassin negative-prompt: bald, asian, large breasts, weapon, staff`